 Arts, English and Languages

-Dr McCusker is Head of French, and teaches French language and modern French and francophone culture.
-She specialises in postcolonial writing in French.
+Dr Moran is the Subject Lead for French, and teaches French language and modern French and francophone culture.
+She specialises in nineteenth-century art and literature.

 Contact Teaching Times

 Medium Group Teaching 6 (hours maximum)